 Many conditions can cause pelvic pain in women, and each has its signs and ways to treat it.
 In most cases, pelvic pain is caused by the following:

-UTI stands for "urinary tract infection."
-It is an infection in your urinary tract caused by bacteria.
-Your kidneys, ureters, bladder, and urethra are all included in this.
+UTI stands for “urinary tract infection.”
+It is a bacteria-caused infection of the urinary tract, including the kidneys, ureters, bladder, and urethra.
 UTIs usually happen in the bladder and affect about half of all women at some point in their lives.

 Most of the time, a UTI will cause pain in the pelvis.
 Most of the time, the pain is in the middle of the hip and near the pubic bone.